How To Get A Medical Marijuana Card In Alabama [2021 Update]

 Efforts to legalize the use of medicinal marijuana and overhaul marijuana laws in the state, where recreational use is illegal, have long been debated, including since 2005, when Democratic state Rep. Laura Hall introduced medical marijuana legislation.
 The latest bill is named the “Darren Wesley ‘Ato’ Hall Compassion Act” after her son who died of AIDS.

-In 2019, Ivey signed legislation sponsored by Republican state Sen. Tim Melson into law that created a commission to study medical marijuana and extended “Carly’s Law,” allowing the use of CBD oil to treat children with seizures.
+In 2019, Ivey signed legislation sponsored by Republican state Sen. Tim Melson into law that created a commission to study medical marijuana and extended “Carly’s Law,” allowing the use of CBD oil in Alabama to treat children with seizures.
 In April, Birmingham Mayor Randall L. Woodfin issued a blanket pardon for more than 15,000 closed marijuana convictions from 1990 to 2020.

 On February 24, 2021, the Senate passed the bill in a 20-10 vote.
 The House followed suit on May 6 in a 68-34 vote, and the Senate swiftly concurred with the House’s changes to the details.
 On May 17, 2021, Gov. Ivey signed the bill into law.